 Encouragement Feeding Program

 For children with oral deformities or those on extended feeding tube nourishment, learning to eat normally can be unpleasant.
 The Encouragement Feeding Program is a two-week intensive therapy program that weans children from feeding tubes to normal, age-appropriate eating habits.

 Pediatric Liver Transplant

-We are the only center in Virginia regularly performing liver transplants in children.
+We're the only center in Virginia that regularly performs liver transplants in children.